 In a typical scenario, you would use Diskeeper Administrator to deploy Diskeeper Professional, Pro Premier, Server, or EnterpriseServer to remote computers throughout your network.
 Then, you would optionally use Diskeeper Administrator to establish policies that control the manner in which Diskeeper would run on those computers.
 These remote computers can optionally be divided into groups-you can use your existing Active Directory grouping structure or create your own custom groups.
 After establishing any desired defragmentation policies, you can specify which alert messages you'd like to see, and how often you'd like to see them.
 At this point, you're done!
 Diskeeper will automatically handle the fragmentation throughout your network.
 At any time thereafter, you can use Diskeeper Administrator to generate reports that allow you to easily check up on Diskeeper operations network-wide-without ever leaving your desk!

 Diskeeper Administrator consists of two main components - the Administrator Console and the Administrator Database.

-- The Administrator Console is the "control panel" by which you send commands to Diskeeper computers throughout your network. - The Administrator Database component works in the background to collect and store the policies and properties, logging, reports, alerts and other informational data for all the computers on your network with valid Diskeeper licenses.
+The Administrator Console is the "control panel" by which you send commands to Diskeeper computers throughout your network.

 2 Overview